Vintage tin tart molds can easily be repurposed into a versatile pedestal for home decor or tablesettings. Here’s the simple DIY.

 You’ll need some type of spindle for the neck.
 We use old spindles from a crib and Mr. Fix-it distresses them perfectly for me.
 Old chair spindles would work well also.

-The finished height of our tart mold pedestals are usually 4-6″.
+The finished height of the tart mold pedestals are usually 4-6″.

 Couple of construction hints.
 Washers on either side of the tart molds provide a more sturdy fit.
 If you’re using a wood base, sink the screw in a little so your base is level.
 Mr. Fix-it purposely picks out funky screws that have a little patina when they show because he knows I’m just not a new-and-shiny-hardware kind of girl!